 In dogs or cats, Pemphigus Foliaceus is the most common of these immune-mediated skin diseases.
 In this form, the separation of granular cells may cause ulcers or crusts to appear generally around the eyes, ears, pads of the feet, groin, and across the bridge of the nose.
 The Akita seems to be especially predisposed to the development of this condition.

 In cats, lesions often occur at the toenail beds creating crusty, sore feet.
-Pemphigus foliaceus is usually spontaneous but can also be drug induced or can result as a reaction to years of chronic skin disease.
+Pemphigus foliaceous is usually spontaneous but can also be drug induced or can result as a reaction to years of chronic skin disease.

-Again, these are considerably complex problems, and can therefore be fairly difficult to resolve.
+Again, these are considerably complex problems, and can, therefore, be fairly difficult to resolve.
 NZYMES® can help by providing the body with various Resources that can help bodily mechanisms to operate in a more healthy manner.
 You are welcome to CALL and have a free consultation about your dog’s health situation.
 877-816-6500